alezucca/londonandnewcastle/content/posts/matrixial-borderspaces.md

 I wanted to approach this research in a different way.
 I wanted to take a new critical lens, and I wanted to examine the way in which these female relationships can be analyzed in this context.

 This is where the Matrixial Borderspaces came in.

+References:

+Balseiro, I. and Masilela, N. (2003) *To Change Reels: Film and Culture in South Africa*, Detroit: Wayne State University Press.